-The Bank holds collateral against loans and advances to customers in the form of mortgage interests in real property, other registered securities over assets, cash collateral and guarantees.
-Policy is established with respect to the collateral, such as, the source and suitability of the collateral.
-To mitigate the credit risk, the Bank looks at whether the assets of the borrower or guarantor are available to be taken, as collateral and whether, such collateral is suitable for the purpose.
+The Bank holds collateral against loans and advances to customers in the form of mortgage interests in real property, other registered security over assets, cash collateral and guarantees.
+Policy is established with respect to the collateral, such as the source and suitability of the collateral.
+To mitigate the credit risk, the Bank looks at whether the assets of the borrower or guarantor are available to be taken as collateral and whether such collateral is suitable for the purpose.

-Estimates of fair value of collateral are based on its value assessed at the time of borrowing, and generally are updated during regular review of loans or when a loan is individually assessed as impaired.
+Estimates of fair value of collateral are based on its value assessed at the time of borrowing, and generally are reviewed annually or when a loan is individually assessed as impaired.
 Collateral generally is not held in respect of loans and advances to banks.
-Collateral usually is not held against investment securities and no such collateral was held at December 31, 2016 or 2015.
+Collateral usually is not held against investment securities and no such collateral was held at December 31, 2017 or 2016.